Ayaan5711/HealthMap/README.md

     ```
 2. Open your web browser and navigate to `http://localhost:5000`.

-3. Follow the on-screen instructions to use MediFY's features.
+3. Follow the on-screen instructions to use HealthMap's features.

 ## Components